yacy/yacy_search_server/README.md

 - create a debian release: "ant deb"
-- work with eclipse: within eclipse you also need to start the ant build process because the servlet pages are not compiled by the eclipse build process after the dist prodecure, the release can be found in the RELEASE subdirectory
+- work with eclipse: within eclipse you also need to start the ant build process because the servlet pages are not compiled by the eclipse build process after the dist procedure, the release can be found in the RELEASE subdirectory

 Build with Maven:
 - for the first time goto subdirectory libbuild (which contains the maven parent pom)